 Here is yet another fantastic Chinese pasta dish- Sesame noodles.
 I usually serve this as a side dish as it calls for no meat at all, although you could add cooked chicken if you wanted.
 This recipe is very simple and the only work is preparing the sauce and cooking the noodles.
-You can use a variety of different pastas, spaghetti, linguini, vermicelli, ect.
-If you enjoy cooking Asian dishes chances are you already have quite a few of these ingredients on hand already.
+You can use a variety of different kinds of pasta, spaghetti, linguini, vermicelli, etc. If you enjoy cooking Asian dishes chances are you already have quite a few of these ingredients on hand already.
 This recipe calls for safflower oil, if you cannot find it (or if you just prefer) you can use vegetable oil instead.
 This makes a perfect side dish for any Asian meal.
 Enjoy.

-1 (16 ounce) package pasta noodles (linguini, spaghetti, ect)
+- 1 (16 ounces) package pasta noodles (linguini, spaghetti, etc)

-6 garlic cloves (minced)
+- 6 garlic cloves (minced)

-6 tablespoons sugar
+- 6 tablespoons sugar

-6 tablespoons safflower oil (or vegetable oil)
+- 6 tablespoons safflower oil (or vegetable oil)

-6 tablespoons rice vinegar
+- 6 tablespoons rice vinegar

-6 tablespoons soy sauce
+- 6 tablespoons soy sauce

-2 tablespoons sesame oil
+- 2 tablespoons sesame oil

-2 teaspoons chili sauce
+- 2 teaspoons chili sauce

-6 green onions (sliced)
+- 6 green onions (sliced)

-1 teaspoon sesame seeds (toasted)
+- 1 teaspoon sesame seeds (toasted)

-Step 1: Cook pasta noodles according to package directions.
+- Cook pasta noodles according to package directions.
 When pasta has finished cooking, drain and put into a large serving dish.